it-teaching-abo-akademi/2017-web-development-project-dbjork/README.md

 - The chosen date picker component is actually not to my liking
 - The chosen chart component has limits (or perhaps hidden functionality) regarding the layout.
 Getting the chart window to display properly e.g. on small devices will require more work

+Know bugs:
+There is a bug in creating the chart data for a newly added stock.
+Workaround: reload the page and the graph should display properly

 Bear in mind that this is my first React project, it will reflect my current understanding of how react and redux are supposed to work.